Château du RivauChâteau du Rivau

 All Saints' Day holidays with children

-Three ideas for outings with the whole family during the All Saints' holidays
+Three ideas for outings with the family during the All Saints' holidays

-Get some fresh air in the state-owned forests of Loches and Chinon as you set off in search of mushrooms!
-Chanterelles, coulemelles, trompettes de la mort, cèpes or pieds de mouton are the edible mushrooms most often encountered.
-Don’t know the first thing about them?
-Don’t worry: the kids will be more than happy to dig them out so they can be photographed!
+Get some fresh air in the state-owned forests of Loches and Chinon by looking for mushrooms!
+Chanterelles, coulemelles, trompettes de la mort, cèpes and pieds de mouton are the most common edible mushrooms.
+Don’t know the first thing about mushrooms?
+No problem: the kids will be delighted to find and photograph them!

 Dates for the All Saints’ holiday 2025

-For all academic zones, the dates for the All Saints’ holiday are the same: from Saturday 18 October to Sunday 2 November 2025.
+For all academic areas, the dates of the All Saints’ holiday are the same: from Saturday 18 October to Sunday 2 November 2025.

 Autumn visits and activities Castles, walks, leisure sites...

-A little sport?
-Incorporate tree climbing, cycling, hiking, horse riding and even a swimming session at the aquatic centres into your programme!
+A bit of sport?
+Include tree climbing, cycling, hiking, horse riding and even a spot of swimming in one of the aquatic centres!

-Let yourself be tempted by the craft experience offered by the Art Centre around basketry.
-It’s amazing what you can do with wicker once you’ve mastered this skill!
+Let yourself be tempted by the wickerwork experience offered by the Centre d’art.
+It’s amazing what you can do with wicker once you’ve mastered the art!

 In a nutshell for the All Saints' holiday in Touraine